Ahtesham18112011/Traffic_controller_VSDSquadronFM/README.md

 |12    | LED Green

 >[!NOTE]
-> We need a clock of frequency 1 hertz, this can be generated with an oscillator, 55 timer etc. I have used an Arduino board to generate a clock of frequency 1Hz, if you have an arduino code, you can copy the 1Hz generatng code from [here](https://github.com/Ahtesham18112011/Traffic_controller_VSDSquadronFM/blob/main/1hertz.ino#L4)
+> We need a clock of frequency 1 hertz, this can be generated with an oscillator, 55 timer etc. I have used an Arduino board to generate a clock of frequency 1Hz, if you have an Arduino board, you can copy the 1Hz generatng code from [here](https://github.com/Ahtesham18112011/Traffic_controller_VSDSquadronFM/blob/main/1hertz.ino#L4)